Gingercapo/Chinedu.Obi/README.md

 # Data Analyst $ Business Intelligence Analyst

 - 👋 Hi, I’m **Obianonwo Chinedu**
 - 👀 I’m interested in Any topic related Data Analysis and Business Intelligence Analytic
+- ✨ I have over 4 year of experience with solving different types of problem with data
 - 🌱 I’m currently learning Amazon Redshift
 - 💞️ I’m looking to collaborate on any project that is interesting
 - 📫 How to reach me @ [Email](christianchinedu19@gmail.com)